Detect Anything 3D in the Wild: Acknowledgements

 \section{Acknowledgements}

 We sincerely thank Jiazhi Yang, Tianyu Li, Haochen Tian, Jisong Cai, and Li Chen for their invaluable discussions and constructive feedback throughout this project.
 Their insights and expertise have contributed significantly to the success of this work.
 We also appreciate the continuous support and encouragement from all the members of OpenDriveLab.
-This work is supported by the National Key Research and Development Program of China (2024YFE0210700) and NSFC (62206172).
-The project is in part financially supported by Meituan Inc.
+This work is supported by the National Key Research and Development Program of China (2024YFE0210700), the National Natural Science Foundation of China (NSFC) under Grants 62206172 and 62432008, and the Shanghai Artificial Intelligence Laboratory.
+It is also partially funded by Meituan Inc.

 {

 }

 \maketitlesupplementary